wmodes/pi-proximity-gallery/notes/install-notes.md

     $ node -v
     v4.8.7

-And at this version of node, all of our experiments work.
+And at this version of node, all of our experiments below work.

 But then (Big Reveal), I've been running all of my experiments as root via sudo because they needed permission to access bluetooth functionality.
 And after all that: